[QODBC-Desktop] Foreign Currency and Exchange Rates

 Foreign currency is supported in versions of QuickBooks that support it.
 The stored procedure reports in QODBC "sp_report" shows the foreign currency type in the "Account" column.
 For example, in this report :

 An Example of Seeing Exchange Rate in Foreign Currency Transaction

 This is not as simple as it sounds.
-For example, I can pay the Foreign Amount into my USD$ Bank Account or my Canadian $ Bank Account and the Exchange Rate would not apply to the USD$ Bank Account but it would apply to the Canadian $ Bank Account (boxed in red below)!
+For example, I can pay the Foreign Amount into my USD$ Bank Account or my Canadian $ Bank Account, and the Exchange Rate would not apply to the USD$ Bank Account but would apply to the Canadian $ Bank Account (boxed in red below)!